approachcircle/watchdogTimer/README.md

-# IMPORTANT
-The first thing you will need to do before running this, is you need to create two files.
-If these are not created, an exception will be thrown and the program will tell you.<br><br> The required files are:<br>
-<b>C:/Windows/!watchdogs/1.$WDSTATE$</b><br>
-<b>C:/Windows/!watchdogs/log.bin</b>

-Once these files have been created, the program should be good to go!

 # Which file do i run?
 You need to run <b>"Launcher.py"</b> to create a session lock check to avoid conflicts of multiple instances.
 The session lock file does not interfere with the throwOffWD file at all.

+# What about the directory and what are they used for?
+The empty directory in this repository is still important, an exception will be thrown if it is not cloned alongside the other files.
+It is used to store the watchdog's state, and is used to log the watchdog failures.

 # So what is this program exactly?
 This is a rough python representation of what a watchdog timer does/is.
 A wikipedia article on a watchdog timer can be found <a href="https://en.wikipedia.org/wiki/Watchdog_timer">here</a>